Trunk and Access Ports in a Network Switch | Trunk Port and VLAN

 When to use a trunk port?

 Here we are discussing two scenarios where a network administrator needs to configure a port as a trunk port.
-If there are multiple VLANs on a switch which is located on a floor.
-But after some time the same network has to expend on another floor.
+If there are multiple VLANs on a switch that is located on a floor.
+But after some time the same network has to expand on another floor.
 What to do?
-There are two options, one carry long cables from the switch for each computer on another floor.
+There are two options, one carries long cables from the switch for each computer on another floor.
 Or there is another simpler option, that carries a single cable from a trunk port and configures switch on another floor with the same VLAN ids.
-This way you may expand another VLANs also.
+This way you may expand other VLANs also.

 Another example of a trunk port is interval VLAN routing.